Siddharth2808/GameSpace/README.md

 - **Chat box** on the home page can be used to message people who are currently online.
 - **Blog section** for posting updates about the website and just about anything in general.

+## Overview of each game
+This is the most awesome project : it includes chess engine, unbeatable tic-tac-toe, Sudoku solver and many more cool features.
+Consisting 5 games: Chess, Tic-tac-toe,Sudoku, 2048 and Minesweeper.
+Project is based on hardcore algorithms like min-max algorithm, backtracking, sorting etc. Many web technologies are also used...
+**1) Chess** :
+- In chess we **implemented chess-engine using min-max algorithm with elo rating near to 1800**.
+- **Three modes easy, medium and hard** are available to play and an extra **analysis mode** is also given to analyse your game at extra depth.
+- You can **play with White as well as Black**.
+- Option for move-history, move-back and new game is also implemented sucessfully.
+- Apart from that you can play on your computer with other player both online and offline. websockets are used for online mode.
+2) Tic-Tac-Toe:
+- In Tic-Tac-Toe 2 modes Easy and medium are available.
+- You have option to choose beyween X's and O's.
+- **Hard mode is unbeatable(implemented using min-max algorithm).**
+- Easy mode generates random number and plays.
+- So aim is to add 3rd level which is of moderate level.

+3) Sudoku:
+- In Sudoku we have three level of puzzles to play(Easy, Medium and Hard).
+- Tried to give good user experience.
+- **Apart from that we have built Sudoku-Solver using backtracking.**

+4) 2048: This is a classical fun puzzle game.
+Built using Javascript.
+5) Minesweeper: Do you remember this fun puzzle game, we used to play.
+They say this is just a fortune game, but I don't belive.
+So, give it a try.
+Link is given above.

 ## To do list

 - Currently users do not have a personal profile page where they could see their personal stats like their highest score, winning streak etc.